MeanPaper/MeanPaper.github.io/_pages/about.md

     <p>Zhaoqing,Guangdong,PRC</p>

 news: true # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+# latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the latest posts
 selected_papers: false # includes a list of papers marked as "selected={true}", no paper yet
 social: true # includes social icons at the bottom of the page
 ---